Announcing "Asbestos and You": A Campaign from HSE

 • Property renovators and maintenance workers.

-If you work in a building constructed or refurbished before 2000, you’re likely to encounter asbestos at some point in your career.
+If you work in a building constructed or refurbished before 2000, you’re likely to encounter ACMs at some point in your career.

 How the Campaign Helps You Stay Safe

-The "Asbestos and You" campaign provides practical guidance and safety updates to help tradespeople recognise and safely manage asbestos risks.
+The "Asbestos and You" campaign provides practical guidance and safety updates to help tradespeople recognise and safely manage the risks.
 Key resources include:

 • Step-by-step guidance: Learn how to assess the risk of exposure and act appropriately.